Your Excellency (film)

 Your Excellency is a 2019 Nigerian political satire drama comedy film written and directed by Funke Akindele on her directorial debut.
 The film stars Akin Lewis and Funke Akindele in the lead roles.
 The film had its theatrical release across 50 theatres on 13 December 2019 and opened to positive reviews from critics.
-The film became a box office success and became the fourth highest grossing Nigerian film for the year 2019.
+The film was a box office success and the fourth highest-grossing Nigerian film of 2019.